Maleek23/photography-portfolio-website/replit.md

-# Photography Portfolio Website
+# Leekshotit Photography Portfolio Website

 ## Overview

-This is a modern photography portfolio website showcasing the work of photographer Damien Braun.
-Built with Next.js 14, the application features a responsive, dark-themed design that highlights photography services, portfolio work, client testimonials, and contact information.
-The site serves as a professional online presence for a photographer, allowing visitors to explore various photography categories including events, portraits, branding, commercial work, and weddings.
+This is a modern photography portfolio website showcasing the work of photographer Abdulmalik Ajisegiri (Leekshotit brand), a self-taught HTX/DTX photographer, videographer, and artist.
+Built with Next.js 14, the application features a clean, minimalist, professional dark-themed design with blue accents (#2563EB) that puts the photography work front and center.
+The site serves as a comprehensive online presence featuring four main photography categories: Portraits, Graduation, Creative Projects, and Concerts/Events.

 ## User Preferences